El Niño–Southern Oscillation: Fundamentals

+The warm surface waters collect in the western Pacific, with the result that the thermocline, the transitional zone between the warmer waters near the ocean surface and the cooler waters of the deep ocean, lies much deeper in the western Pacific, where it has an average depth of around 450 ft compared to around 90 ft in the East Pacific.
+At depth, the sloping surface thermocline helps reduce the east–west pressure difference due to the sea level slope, but below the thermocline, the pressure difference is still enough to drive the eastward flowing cold equatorial undercurrent.

-Cooler deep ocean water takes the place of the outgoing surface waters in the East Pacific, rising to the ocean surface in a process called upwelling.
+The cooler deep ocean water replaces the outgoing surface waters in the East Pacific, rising to the ocean surface in a process called upwelling.
 Along the western coast of South America, water near the ocean surface is pushed westward due to the combination of the trade winds and the Coriolis effect.
 This process is known as Ekman transport.
 Colder water from deeper in the ocean rises along the continental margin to replace the near-surface water.

 This process cools the East Pacific because the thermocline is closer to the ocean surface, leaving relatively little separation between the deeper cold water and the ocean surface.
-Additionally, the northward-flowing Humboldt Current carries colder water from the Southern Ocean to the tropics in the East Pacific.
+The northward-flowing Humboldt Current carries colder water from the Southern Ocean to the tropics in the East Pacific.
 The combination of the Humboldt Current and upwelling maintains an area of cooler ocean waters off the coast of Peru.

-The West Pacific lacks a cold ocean current and has less upwelling as the trade winds are usually weaker than in the East Pacific, allowing the West Pacific to reach warmer temperatures.
+The West Pacific lacks a cold ocean current and has less upwelling as the trade winds are usually weaker than in the East Pacific, allowing the West Pacific to reach higher temperatures.
 These warmer waters provide energy for the upward movement of air.
-As a result, the warm West Pacific has on average more cloudiness and rainfall than the cool East Pacific.
+As a result, the warm West Pacific has, on average, more cloud and rain than the cool East Pacific.

 ENSO describes a quasi-periodic change of both oceanic and atmospheric conditions over the tropical Pacific Ocean.
 These changes affect weather patterns across much of the Earth.
 The tropical Pacific is said to be in one of three states of ENSO (also called "phases") depending on the atmospheric and oceanic conditions.
 When the tropical Pacific roughly reflects the average conditions, the state of ENSO is said to be in the neutral phase.
 However, the tropical Pacific experiences occasional shifts away from these average conditions.

-If trade winds are weaker than average, the effect of upwelling in the East Pacific and the flow of warmer ocean surface waters towards the West Pacific lessen.
-This results in a cooler West Pacific and a warmer East Pacific, leading to a shift of cloudiness and rainfall towards the East Pacific.
+If the trade winds (blowing from east to west) are weaker than average, then both the upwelling in the East Pacific and the flow of warmer ocean surface waters towards the West Pacific lessen.
+This results in a cooler West Pacific and a warmer East Pacific, leading to a shift of cloud and rain towards the East Pacific.
 This situation is called El Niño.
 The opposite occurs if trade winds are stronger than average, leading to a warmer West Pacific and a cooler East Pacific.
 This situation is called La Niña and is associated with increased cloudiness and rainfall over the West Pacific.